-In accordance with Section 14A of the NHMRC Act 1992 (Cwlth)1 and NHMRC Regulations 2006 (Cwlth)8, developers seeking NHMRC approval must publish a notice inviting public submissions on the draft guideline for a minimum period of 30 days (Part 3: Requirements F.1).
+In accordance with Section 14A of the NHMRC Act 1992 (Cwlth)1 and NHMRC Regulation 2016 (Cwlth)7, developers seeking NHMRC approval must publish a notice inviting public submissions on the draft guideline for a minimum period of 30 days (Part 3: Requirement F.1).
 In summary:

-- The developer must publish a notice in at least one major national daily newspaper.
-The developer may also publish a notice in any other way the organisation or group of organisations considers appropriate. - The notice must contain a summary of the draft guidelines and state where copies of the draft guidelines could be obtained.
+- The notice must contain a summary of the draft guidelines and state where copies of the draft guidelines could be obtained.
 Developers should ensure that this public consultation draft guideline is clearly marked to indicate its draft status. - The notice must identify the last day the developer will accept submissions, which must be, at a minimum, 30 days after the notice is first published.